Collegiate Assistant Professor, Humanities

 Core: Reading Cultures

-He is also interested in psychoanalysis.
-In 2014, he founded the Princeton Psychoanalysis Reading Group, which in 2015 organized the conference Freud Today at the Freud Museum in Vienna.
-In 2016-2017, he was a Fellow of the American Psychoanalytic Association.
+Besides this central research project, I am interested in other issues such as AIDS—I wrote the blog ASS (Amor, Sexo y Serología) between 2015-2017—and psychoanalysis—In 2014, I founded the Princeton Psychoanalysis Reading Group, which in 2015 organized the conference Freud Today at the Freud Museum in Vienna.
+In 2016-2017, I was a Fellow of the American Psychoanalytic Association.